Rico00121/cs-c3240-machine-learning-project/README.md

-# Machine Learning Project
+# S&P500 Prediction with Machine Learning

-This is a project repository for Aalto University Machine Learning course CS-CS-C3240.
+This project is one part of the course CS-C3240 Machine Learning D at Aalto University.

 ## Requirements